spanner888/CamScripts/README 1 Import CSV Tool data.md

+Shape files:

+Copy to for USer CAM Library Shape directory.

+For the import testXXX and also for the Full-materials XXXXX CamScripts/cutting_tool_data/Shape/roughing_HRangles.fcstd

 DOC: How to cope with other bits:
   ** SAME as default shapes, btu if want to highlight in TC-TB need for diff Op/cutting-settings
     **roughing